hyosung11/Launch-School/Courses/JS101/Small-Problems/small_problems.md

 ### Exercise Tips

-* Put your solutions in separate files, and push them to GitHub for future reference.
+* Put your solutions in *separate files*, and push them to GitHub for future reference.
 * Work the problems in the order presented.
 * Keep track of which exercises give you difficulty or that you have trouble understanding.
 * If necessary, go back to the [JavaScript Basics Exercises](https://launchschool.com/exercises?#js_basics) and work the appropriate exercises first.